Opening Course for Beginners

 - Spend a lot of time on openings but don’t see RESULTS

-- Lose games to low rated players due insufficient opening knowledge
+- Lose games to low rated players due to insufficient opening knowledge

 - Want to reach club player’s strength fast